crazystuffxyz/Crazy-Deep-Research-GPT/README.md

   - Search - If up-to-date information is needed
   - Search + Deep Think - If complex thinking is required while searching
   - Deep Research Lite - Comprehensive searching using AI and <strong>COMPLETELY UNPAID</strong> APIs with <strong>NO API KEYS REQUIRED</strong>
   - Heavy Duty Deep Research - An even more comprehensive search just like Deep Research Lite, but requiring complex thinking and higher depth research.
+I believe that if you leave your computer running (you can even close out the tab) and it will still run.
+  - Auto - Automatically chooses a mode for you based on the prompt.
+However, may be <strong>UNSTABLE</strong>.
+- **Location Support**: For AI Searches regarding location, such as restaurants near you or how the weather is like.
+- **No Tracking**: All of the AI's used here are completely local, meaning that there is absolutely no tracking (except for maybe google searches, as it is a network request; maybe your ISP can see what the AI searched up but doesn't know it was an AI).
 ---

 ## 📋 Requirements